-The Organization also makes grants and provides in-kind materials to community-based nonprofits and local churches in West Virginia, Kentucky, Tennessee, Georgia, North Carolina, Mississippi and Virginia to assist with their programs helping the disadvantaged and impoverished in their communities.
+AHA also makes grants and provides in-kind materials to community-based nonprofits and local churches in Florida, Ohio, New York, Arizona, District of Columbia, Maryland West Virginia, Kentucky, Tennessee, Georgia, North Carolina, Mississippi, Pennsylvania, Texas and Virginia to assist with their programs helping the disadvantaged and impoverished in their communities.
+The Organization also provided disaster assistance in Kentucky.

-The Organization received approximately 96% of its support and revenue from Christian Relief Services, Inc. (CRSI), an affiliate of CRSC and the remaining 4% from the public through participation in workplace campaigns and direct donations.
+AHA received approximately 94% of its support and revenue from Christian Relief Services, Inc. (CRSI), an affiliate of CRSC and the remaining 6% from the public through participation in workplace campaigns and direct donations.